 Moreover, this vine is commonly referred to as multiflora bean, runner bean, scarlet runners, red giant, scarlet emperor, scarlet runner beans, scarlet conqueror, scarlet kidney bean, butter bean, fire bean, and White Dutch runner.

 The presence of numerous common names is one of the products of this vine being naturalized and domesticated in various areas.

-Originally, the scarlet runner bean plant is native to Central America, South America, and Mexico.
-It has been trained to be grown in different countries to optimize its edible parts and nitrogen-fixation abilities.
-Furthermore, the Scarlet Runner will flourish in USDA Zones 7 to 11.
+Scarlet runner beans (Phaseolus coccineus) are native to Central America, South America, and Mexico.
+They have been cultivated in different countries to optimize their edible parts and nitrogen-fixation abilities.
+Scarlet runner beans are hardy in USDA hardiness zones 7 to 11.

 As a robustly growing vine, it extends from 2 to 5 feet wide and up to 15 feet in height.
 Although, the vine’s height will be determined by the existence of supporting structures where the vine twists in a clockwise direction.

-When the vine is established, it will start to produce showy flowers which happen around June to October or during warm seasons.
+When the vine is established, it will start to produce showy flowers which happen around June to October or during the growing season.
 Also, the Scarlet Runner tends to be a perennial in places where frost does not occur.

 However, the vine tends to die down and be an annual plant under extremely cold conditions when planted in areas with frost.
 Along with this vine’s effortless growth are colorful flowers, pods, and seeds that give color wherever it is planted.

 The scarlet runner vine gives rise to deep green, broad, and elliptic leaflets in clusters of three or trifoliate.
 These leaflets extend from 3 to 5 inches in length and have a distinct underside having purple veins.